 Charlotte Davies – Foundation PCC

 I live in the centre of Radwinter and have been a governor at Radwinter Primary since 2017.
 My son also attends the school.
 I sit on the Governors' Learning & Development and Pay Committees.
 I am one of our two Safeguarding governors and as such I seek to understand and promote the role of safeguarding for everyone in the school.
 I am also the school's Link governor which means that I act as a "link" between the school and the local authority/third party training providers to advise the governing body on available training opportunities and on developments within governance.
-I am Chair of the Strategic, Pay and Headteacher Performance Committees.
+I am the class governor for Swallow class.
 After graduating from Leeds University with a degree in English Literature & Language, I qualified as a solicitor.
 I am now a highly experienced employment lawyer and have worked at large City law firms, as well as in-house, advising on all areas of employment law, including litigation in the Employment Tribunal and the High Court.
 I currently work at a law firm based in Cambridge where, as well as advising on employment law, my work allows me to specialise in knowledge management and I frequently design and deliver technical training to lawyers and clients.
 Outside of work, I enjoy exploring the countryside and the Norfolk coast with my family and our dog, visiting friends, and renovating our period home.

 Gaetanne Fuller - Staff Governor